How To Remove Expanding Foam From Composite Door?

 Expanding foam is used on composite front doors, back doors, windows and more because it provides an excellent sealant against drafts and moisture.

-It's an insulation foam that is super reliable for installers to use across the world.
+It's an insulation foam that is super reliable for installers to use across the world, and it also helps make composite doors warmer compared to other door types.

 Removing Expanding Foam